West Palm Beach Driving Under the Influence (DUI) Lawyer

 Field sobriety exercises, also called roadside sobriety tasks, are part of the DUI investigation process of law enforcement officers.
 You do not have to submit to any of these “tests” under law.
 Field sobriety exercises are very subjective and can be interpreted differently depending on the individual police officer.
 Additionally, there are other elements aside from intoxication that could cause you to “fail” any of the tests such as physical injuries or illnesses, or elemental issues including the lighting in the area, the surface of the road, and even the weather.

-In order to be convicted of DUI, the State Attorney has to prove that you operated or were in actual physical control of a vehicle while under the influence of alcohol, drugs, or both.
-You might think that a vehicle just means a car, but people can be arrested for DUI in a car, on a bicycle, on a boat, in a golf cart, or even riding a horse.
+In order to be convicted of DUI, the State Attorney has to prove that you operated or you were in actual physical control of a vehicle while under the influence of alcohol, drugs, or both.
+You might think that a vehicle just means a car, but in West Palm Beach people can be arrested for DUI in a car, on a bicycle, on a boat, in a golf cart, or even riding a horse.

 So, what makes police suspicious before they pull you over?
 Here’s a list of some of the things that might get a cop’s attention before he or she pulls you over: